edgemicro-kubernetes/edgemicro-k8/README.md

 ```

 ## References
-It uses istio-sidecar-proxy-injector and istio-init docker from istio project.
+It uses istio-sidecar-proxy-injector and istio-init docker images from istio project.

 ## License